aba75671/Downloading-Data/README.md

 ## Description

 Observing structure of data in both CSV and JSON files.
-Extracting desired data followed by visualization of formatted plot
+Extracting desired data to create a formatted plot.

 #### Technologies